 What Must I Prove in Court If I Am Not Receiving Child Support?

-Second, you must show that the other person has the financial ability to pay child support but refuses to do so.
+Finally, you must convince the court that the non-custodial parent has the financial ability to pay child support but refuses to do so.
 This can be done by demonstrating that the non-paying party, although unemployed, is living a lifestyle beyond the extent of the court ordered child support payment.
 At the Law Office of A. Sam Jubran, we carefully investigate child support enforcement claims, looking for patterns of work avoidance, “under the table” employment, and other improper activities.

 What Must I Prove in Court If I Am Not Paying Court Ordered Support?

 It’s important to note that non-custodial parents also have legal rights.
 Sometimes, nonpayment of child support is unintentional.
 People lose their jobs, become ill, and face legitimate challenges that make payment impossible.
-In these cases, you must show that you have no ability to comply with the court ordered obligation.
+In these cases, you must show that you have no ability to comply with the court-ordered obligation.
 You must show that any loss of employment or income is involuntary or not your fault.

 Getting the Help You Need — Call a Jacksonville Child Support Enforcement Attorney Today

-If you need help enforcing court ordered child support payments or other provisions of a final judgment, call an experienced Jacksonville Child Support Enforcement Attorney anytime at (904) 360-6100.
+If you need help enforcing court-ordered child support payments or other provisions of a final judgment, call an experienced Jacksonville Child Support Enforcement Attorney anytime at (904) 360-6100.
 At The Law Office of A. Sam Jubran, PA, our attorneys are knowledgeable and compassionate.
 We’re also aggressive litigators and skilled negotiators, To schedule a confidential evaluation, contact us today.

 Remember: for Family Law, choose Family Values.